 A study published in January on PLOS One, looked at the medical records of 55,000 men who had been prescribed testosterone.
 It found that men over the age of 65 doubled their risk of heart attack in the 90 days after being given their prescription - for those over 65 with a history of heart disease the incidence rose from seven per 1,000 per year to 16 per 1000 per year after taking the supplements, for those with no history of heart disease, it rose from four per 1,000 per year to 10 per 1,000 per year..

 "A high level of testosterone will drive your red blood cell count up, which is the reason why professional athletes abuse it, because it increases their oxygen carrying capacity," says Quinton.
 "However, that also makes the blood stickier or more viscous and that may then predispose someone to heart attack or stroke-like events."

-Yet both pieces of research have been criticised, since there is no indication that the men in the samples had been monitored to check their testosterone levels weren't overshooting the target, or even that they had been diagnosed properly in the first place.
+Yet the PLOS One study, and others like it, have been criticised since there is no indication that the men in the samples had been monitored to check their testosterone levels weren't overshooting the target, or even that they had been diagnosed properly in the first place.
 Before being prescribed testosterone, patients should have a baseline measurement taken on an empty stomach in the morning.
 But research published last year found that a quarter of men in a very large US sample hadn't been tested at all before being prescribed the drugs.